top of page

 028_edited.jpg

 Bryan’s emergence as a versatile conductor and educator began in 2012 through what would become a decade-long professional relationship with the Adelaide Youth Orchestras; there, he has held various positions, often concurrently, including those of Associate Conductor, director of the Adelaide Youth Wind Orchestra and mentor of chamber ensembles.
 During this time, he received regular invitations to conduct for the South Australian Music Camp and has returned there to conduct as recently as 2021.
 In 2015, Bryan was invited to conduct, teach and perform at the Federal University of Santa Maria’s Festival Internacional de Inverno held in Southern Brazil.
-His reputation as a passionate and well-rounded instructor has further been consolidated through his presentation of workshops and masterclasses, developed at the request of such bodies as the Australian Band and Orchestra Directors' Association (ABODA).
-In addition to regularly adjudicating for ABODA's SA School and Band Festival, Bryan has also been engaged by the South Australian and New South Wales Band Associations to adjudicate their annual state band championships.

-Since completing his Master of Music (conducting) at the Sydney Conservatorium in 2018, Bryan’s corresponding research on Nigel Butterly has been published in the international academic journal Estudios bandísticos, alongside work by his former supervisor John Lynch.
-His other mentors have included Nicholas Braithwaite, Conductor Laureate of the Adelaide Symphony Orchestra, and he has also attended masterclasses led by H. Robert Reynolds, Mallory Thompson, Joseph Swensen and Gerard Schwartz.
-Since October 2022, Bryan has been a candidate for a Ph.D in performance at The University of Adelaide, where he is investigating Australian wind ensemble repertoire under the supervision of Professor Charles Bodman Rae and Dr. Luke Dollman.
-His passion for the advancement and promotion of the wind ensemble movement in Australia led him found and direct the inaugural Adelaide Wind Band Festival in 2023, presented in partnership between ABODA SA and the Elder Conservatorium of Music.
+Since completing his Master of Music (conducting) at the Sydney Conservatorium in 2018, Bryan’s corresponding research on Nigel Butterly has been published in the international academic journal Estudios bandísticos, alongside work by his former supervisor Dr. John Lynch.
+His other mentors have included Dr. Alan Maddox and Nicholas Braithwaite, Conductor Laureate of the Adelaide Symphony Orchestra.
+He is fortunate to have also trained in the context of masterclasses led by H. Robert Reynolds, Mallory Thompson, Joseph Swensen and Gerard Schwartz.

 Before focusing on conducting, Bryan performed as a horn player with the Tasmanian Symphony Orchestra, Sydney Sinfonia, the Adelaide Art Orchestra and the Adelaide Symphony Orchestra, where he served in a full-time position from 2010 until 2015.
 As a soloist, he performed with the Elder Conservatorium Chamber Orchestra, the Adelaide Youth Orchestra and Unley Symphony Orchestra.
 His principal horn teachers were Philip Hall, Philip Paine and Nelson Green.